Sociology program

 SOC 308 Disability and Society This course is intended to introduce students to the sociological study of disability.
 In this course, students will study sociological understandings of disability and explore the experiences of people with bodily and mental differences.
 The sociological study of disability examines the commonalities of social life that exist and persist, despite the presence of biological differences.
 Additionally, it encourages critical evaluation of the influence of social systems, institutions, professional understandings of disability, and our own assumptions about the disability experience on the well being of people with disabilities and members of their families.
 Students will examine disability through understandings of identity (personal and collective), inequalities, social movements, social experience, sexualities, gender, race, class, intersectionalities, and physical and mental variation.
 We will examine the ways in which people with bodily and mental differences construct personal and collective identities and develop, support, and maintain communities; the effects of stigma on experiences of disability; and how disability is constructed by the cultural and structural demands of global capitalist societies.
 We will also explore the ways in which the experience of disability and disability studies can be used to further sociological understandings and to reexamine and reconceptualize taken-for-granted ideas about social life and experience, the social structure, and sociological theories and methodology.
 Prerequisite: one of the following: SOC 110, SOC 120, SOC 202, SOC 212, SOC 225, RGS/SOC 150, ANT 101, ANT 102, PSY 100, or PSY 200.
 Offered Annually.

 SOC 380 Fat Studies and Body Politics The purpose of this course is to explore the social construction, medicalization, and pathologization of fat in the United States.
-Fat will be examined as a social justice issue that intersects with race, class, gender, sexuality, and ability status.
-This course will explore the body politics behind attempts to redefine fat identity, including body positive and fat positive movements.
-This course will also examine fat activism as a means of addressing fatphobia and size discrimination.
-Emphasis will be placed on the use of historical and empirical evidence to evaluate common myths about fat bodies.
-Prerequisite: one of the following: RGS/SOC 105, SOC 110, SOC 120, RGS/SOC 150, SOC 202, ANT 195, ANT 202, ANT 212, ERS 100, PSY 100, or RGS 100.
+Fat is examined as a social justice issue that intersects with race, class, gender, sexuality, and ability status.
+This course explores the body politics behind attempts to redefine fat identity, including body positive and fat positive movements.
+This course also examines fat activism as a means of addressing fatphobia and size discrimination.
+Emphasis is placed on the use of historical and empirical evidence to evaluate common myths about fat bodies.
+Prerequisite: one of the following: RGS/SOC 105, SOC 110, SOC 120, RGS/SOC 150, SOC 202, ANT 195, ANT 202, PSY 100, or RGS 100.
 Offered Annually.